Creating the Perfect Home: Oscar Fish Keeping Made Easy

 Filtration

-Selecting water filtering equipment is maybe the most important thing when equipping the tank for oscar fish.
+Selecting water filtering equipment is maybe the most important thing when equipping the tank.
 Since they are quite large and prefer food with high protein content, each meal ends with essential water pollution both with food leftovers and their waste products.

 Using a water filter not powerful enough leads to toxic components accumulation in the tank water that finally may cause many issues with the fish health.